 With FAFSA, you’ll fill out your financial information and your parents’ financial information.
 After looking at your numbers, the school will send you an award letter highlighting the type of financial federal aid you’re eligible for.
 This could include scholarships and grants, as well as student loans.

 Private student loans

-Private loans are generally more expensive than federal student loans.
-But when understanding student loans, keep in mind that they can help you make ends meet during school if you don't have access to federal loans or have reached your cap.
+Private loans can help you make ends meet during school if you don’t have access to federal loans or have already reached your cap.

 How much can you borrow in student loans?

 There is a limit to how much money you can borrow in federal student loans.
 Here’s the breakdown:

 Independent undergraduates may be able to borrow up to $12,500 per year in federal student loans.
 Only $5,500 of that can be subsidized.